rwth-acis/Gamification-Visualization-WebComponent/README.md

-Gamification-Action-Trigger
+Gamification-Manager
 ================================

-WebComponent which receives the action trigger event, passes it to the gamification backend and shows the action notification if there is any.
+WebComponent to show quest list and add/delete quests/achievements in to the gamification backend.

 Requirements
 ----------